 Next, it’s time to top the ridge now that the panels are in place.
 You’ll need to add an exterior closure strip to do so.
 Install the ridge cap according to the manufacturer’s directions, which usually calls for putting screws through each major rib of the metal roof panel and overlapping adjacent sections by about 6 inches.

 While it is certainly possible to install a metal roof on your own, this is only recommended for those with plenty of roofing and/or construction experience.
 There are a number of safety precautions that you must meet.
 One small mistake can derail the entire project.
-For example, faulty installations and poor craftsmanship, much like with traditional shingle roofs, can lead to a number of performance and cosmetic concerns.
+For example, faulty installations and poor craftsmanship, much like traditional shingle roofs, can lead to a number of performance and cosmetic concerns.

-If you are not familiar with roof construction or replacement, finding a competent contractor with years of experience installing metal roofing is one of the most important things you can do.
+If you are unfamiliar with roof construction or replacement, finding a competent contractor with years of experience installing metal roofing is one of the most important things you can do.
 A roofing contractor with metal roofing knowledge and skills can assist you in selecting the ideal metal roofing system for your budget and subsequently installing it.